-You can buy ready-made wefts, or harvest them from an existing wig using a seam ripper.
+You can buy ready-made wefts or harvest them from an existing wig using a seam ripper.
 Wig stores that offer matching wefts include: Arda Wigs (USA), CosCraft (UK) and myCostumes (GER).
-You can, however, also create your own wefts from loose extension fiber.
-That will give you ultimate flexibility in choosing the color and length, and the materials tend to be less expensive than store-bought wefts.
+You can, however, also create your own wefts from loose extension fiber – check out my wefting tutorial!
+This will give you ultimate flexibility in choosing the color and length, and the materials tend to be less expensive than store-bought wefts.

 Need more ideas and step-by-step tutorials how to create amazing wig styles with wefts and extension hair?
 Continue reading in my book, Wigs² – Level Up!
 (English editon coming soon, die deutsche Version gibt’s hier zu kaufen.)